Medication Related Osteonecrosis of the Jaw

 Which medications are linked with ONJ?

-There are some medications that are used to treat cancer that can lead to ONJ such as bisphosphonates, denosumab, and anti-angiogenic medications.
+There are some medications that are used to treat cancer that can increase your risk of ONJ such as bisphosphonates, denosumab, and anti-angiogenic medications.

 Bisphosphonates

-Bisphosphonates are a group of medications that slow the breakdown of bone that happens with bone metastases or multiple myeloma (cancer of plasma cells, which invade and destroy bone).
-Bisphosphonates slow down how quickly the bone wears away (called resorption) and decreases the build-up of unstable bone.
-These problems can lead to "skeletal related events.”
-These include:
+Bisphosphonates are a group of medications that slow the breakdown of bone that happens with bone metastases or multiple myeloma (cancer of plasma cells, which enter and destroy bone).
+Bisphosphonates improve bone strength, slow down how quickly the bone wears away (called resorption), and lessen the build-up of unstable bone.
+These problems can lead to:

 - Fractures.